Finite-Sample and Distribution-Free Fair Classification: Optimal Trade-off Between Excess Risk and Fairness, and the Cost of Group-Blindness: Introduction

-In summary, our contributions are three-fold: \begin{enumerate}[1)] \item For various fairness notions in both group-aware and group-blind scenarios, we propose a unified framework that simultaneously derives Bayes optimal fair classifiers, constructs classifiers with distribution-free and finite-sample fairness guarantees, and analyzes excess risks.
-This is the first framework to achieve all these properties together. \item For the setting of binary sensitive attributes, we establish a minimax lower bound for the excess risk using a novel proof technique that remains effective even when the triangle inequality fails.
-This provides the first minimax optimal rate for excess risk in fair classification problems. \item We quantify the inherent trade-off between fairness and excess risk, revealing the inevitable cost of group-blindness in terms of increased excess risk. \end{enumerate}
+In summary, our contributions are threefold: \begin{enumerate} \item For various fairness notions in both group-aware and group-blind scenarios, we propose a unified framework that derives Bayes optimal fair classifiers, constructs classifiers with finite-sample, distribution-free fairness guarantees, and analyzes excess risks with optimality guarantees.
+A key component of our framework is a unified post-processing algorithm that applies to arbitrary pretrained black-box classifiers.
+To the best of our knowledge, this is the first framework that achieves finite-sample and distribution-free fairness with minimax-optimal excess risk control.

+\item For binary sensitive attributes, we establish a minimax lower bound on the excess risk using a novel proof technique that remains effective even when the triangle inequality fails due to fairness constraints, establishing the minimax optimal rate for excess risk in fair classification.
+The new proof technique may be of independent interest.

+\item Under our proposed framework, we are able to characterize the exact fundamental trade-off between fairness and excess risk, revealing the unavoidable increase in excess risk due to group-blindness. \end{enumerate}